 And the LORD spoke to Moses and Aaron, saying, “How long shall I bear with this evil congregation who complain against Me?
 I have heard the complaints which the children of Israel make against Me.
 Say to them, ‘As I live,’ says the LORD, ‘just as you have spoken in My hearing, so I will do to you: The carcasses of you who have complained against Me shall fall in this wilderness, all of you who were numbered, according to your entire number, from twenty years old and above.
 Except for Caleb the son of Jephunneh and Joshua the son of Nun, you shall by no means enter the land which I swore I would make you dwell in.
 But your little ones, whom you said would be victims, I will bring in, and they shall know the land which you have despised.
 But as for you, your carcasses shall fall in this wilderness.
 And your sons shall be shepherds in the wilderness forty years, and bear the brunt of your infidelity, until your carcasses are consumed in the wilderness.
 According to the number of the days in which you spied out the land, forty days, for each day you shall bear your guilt one year, namely forty years, and you shall know My rejection.
 I the LORD have spoken this; I will surely do so to all this evil congregation who are gathered together against Me.
 In this wilderness they shall be consumed, and there they shall die.’”

 b.
 Except for Caleb…and Joshua: These men of faith were the glorious exceptions.
-They would enter into the land of promise because they have the hearts and minds of new men.
+They would enter the land of promise because they have the hearts and minds of new men.

 c.
-But your little ones: When excusing their unbelief, Israel had claimed concern for their children (Numbers 14:3), accusing God of wanting to murder them.
-Now, ironically, their children would inherit the land, while they perished in the wilderness.
+But your little ones: When excusing their unbelief, Israel had claimed concern for their children (Numbers 14:3), accusing God of bringing them to the wilderness to kill their wives and children.
+In an ironic twist, God said it would be their little ones who would inherit the land, while unbelieving adults perished in the wilderness.

 e.
-Forty days… forty years: The spies, representing the nation, failed in the test of 40 days.
-Now the nation would be tested 40 years – and they would come forth purified, ready to inherit the Promised Land, but only after the man of unbelief and rebellion has perished in the wilderness.
+Forty days… forty years: The spies, representing all Israel, failed in the test of 40 days.
+Now the nation would be tested 40 years – and they would come forth purified, ready to inherit the Promised Land, but only after the generation of unbelief and rebellion perished in the wilderness.

-ii.
-This turning point in Israel’s history is an essential lesson for every believer and is trumpeted to us in Psalm 95:7b-11: Today, if you will hear His voice: Do not harden your hearts, as in the rebellion, as in the day of trial in the wilderness, when your fathers tested Me; they tried Me, though they saw My work.
-For forty years I was grieved with that generation, and said, ‘It is a people who go astray in their hearts, and they do not know My ways.’
-So I swore in My wrath, ‘They shall not enter My rest.’

 iii.
+This turning point in Israel’s history is an essential lesson for every believer as described in Psalm 95:7b-11: Today, if you will hear His voice: Do not harden your hearts, as in the rebellion, as in the day of trial in the wilderness, when your fathers tested Me; they tried Me, though they saw My work.
+For forty years I was grieved with that generation, and said, “It is a people who go astray in their hearts, and they do not know My ways.”
+So I swore in My wrath, “They shall not enter My rest.”

-Then they despised the pleasant land; they did not believe His word, but complained in their tents, and did not heed the voice of the LORD.
+iv.
+Psalm 106:24-27 adds this: Then they despised the pleasant land; they did not believe His word, but complained in their tents, and did not heed the voice of the LORD.
 Therefore He raised up His hand in an oath against them, to overthrow them in the wilderness, to overthrow their descendants among the nations, and to scatter them in the lands.
-(Psalms 106:24-27)

-iv.
-But they and our fathers acted proudly, hardened their necks, and did not heed Your commandments.
+v.
+Centuries later, the leaders of Israel recognized this sinful episode in a prayer: But they and our fathers acted proudly, hardened their necks, and did not heed Your commandments.
 They refused to obey, and they were not mindful of Your wonders that You did among them.
 But they hardened their necks, and in their rebellion they appointed a leader to return to their bondage.
-(Nehemiah 9:16-17)
+(Nehemiah 9:16-17a)

-v.
-Hebrews 3:7-4:16 makes it clear: God has a place of rest and promise for every believer to enter in to, and it can only be entered by faith.
-The man of unbelief, self-reliance, and self-focus can never enter into God’s rest and abundance.
+vi.
+Hebrews 3:7-4:16 makes it clear that God has a place of rest and promise for every believer to enter in to, and it can only be entered by faith.
+The man of unbelief, self-reliance, and self-focus can never enter God’s rest and abundance.

 4. (36-38) An immediate death sentence upon the ten unfaithful spies.